 Is Spot pet insurance cheaper than Nationwide?

 Spot offers cheaper pet insurance than Nationwide for puppies, kittens, young pets and middle-aged pets, with savings up to 58% for puppies.
-Nationwide becomes more affordable for senior cats and senior dogs, offering 21% and 17% lower rates respectively.
+Nationwide becomes more affordable for senior pets, with rates 21% lower for senior cats and 17% lower for senior dogs.

 Do Spot and Nationwide pet insurance cover pre-existing conditions?